Canada introduced a new Cannabis law, Bill C-45, the Cannabis Act, expected to come into force in July 2018.

 And now it would appear that foreigners, including Canadians, attempting to enter the US with any connection to cannabis, are apparently being denied entry to the US permanently, or deported.

 Several states in the US authorize medical and recreational cannabis use, although federal law prohibits it.
 The US government has said that it will leave medical cannabis use alone but will go after recreational uses that contravene federal law.

 Both Colorado and Alaska recently backed away from plans for cannabis social clubs over concern with federal enforcement.
 16 people last month in Colorado were indicted for money laundering and drug trafficking of cannabis, and their bank accounts seized.
 Banks are concerned with indictments because they invite AML compliance reviews and often AML fines for failures to report money laundering activities.

-Last week, the new US AG, Jeff Sessions, sent a memo to members of a task force focused on crime reduction and public safety asking for a review of existing policies of the enforcement of cannabis to reduce violent crime.
+Last week, the US AG sent a memo to members of a task force focused on crime reduction and public safety asking for a review of existing policies of the enforcement of cannabis to reduce violent crime.
 The new Drug Czar, Tom Marino, is not in favour of medical or recreational cannabis.
 All signs seem to be pointing towards federal enforcement of recreational uses of cannabis, and consistent with the Executive Orders of January calling for the prosecution of members of organized crime and foreign nationals (Canadians and Mexicans in particular), engaged in the drug trade.

 Bitcoin in the picture